knative/docs/blog/docs/articles/demystifying-activator-on-path.md

      The experiment was run on Minikube and the [hey](https://github.com/rakyll/hey) tool was used for generating the traffic.

-Initially activator when receives a request, sends stats to the autoscaler which tries to scale from zero based on some initial scale (default 1):
+Initially when the activator receives a request, it sends stats to the autoscaler which tries to scale from zero based on some initial scale (default 1):

 ```
   ...